toddnobles/record_linkage_gui/README.md

 - Julia Zhu, MSIM

 ## Project Description
-This toolkit is designed for users working with document digitization workflows—particularly those using OCR or computer vision models—who need an efficient way to compare extracted text with the original images.
-The tool also enables users to make corrections to extracted fields during review and export a cleaned version of their dataset.
+This toolkit is designed for users working to digitize documents using OCR or computer vision models and who need a way to compare the extracted text to the original images.
+Additionally, it allows users to make edits to the extracted data as they're reviewing and save these edits to a cleaned version of their data set.

-This project provides an interactive Streamlit-based GUI that lets users:

-- Upload a CSV file containing filenames to inspect
-- Upload the corresponding images
-- View each record and its image side-by-side
-- Edit selected fields and save updates back to the dataframe
-- Export a cleaned CSV
-- Detect duplicate image names
-- Validate that uploaded images match filenames referenced in the CSV

-This tool is built for record-linkage workflows, OCR post-processing, and data cleaning tasks where image verification is required.
-Future extensions will support users performing record linkage between datasets, helping to streamline manual matching, reduce errors, and improve adjudication processes.
+Future extensions will assist users who are trying to link records between datasets and need a way to speed up and reduce the errors in the process of performing hand matches or adjudicating between potential matches.

 ## Features
 ### ✓ CSV Upload & Preview